syncfusion/ej2-react-docs/src/gantt/gantt/data-binding.md

 * Local data
 * Remote data

+The following video explains about the types of data binding and how to use it on the Gantt Chart component:

+`youtube:MlKuX7TeMtw`

 ## Local data

 To bind local data to Gantt, you can assign a JavaScript object array to the [`dataSource`](../api/gantt/#datasource) property.
 The local data source can also be provided as an instance of the `DataManager`.